asanchezmanas/sampelit/docs/guides/users/getting_started.md

 ---

-## What is Samplit?
+## What is Sampelit?

-Samplit is an intelligent A/B testing platform that helps you optimize your website through data-driven experimentation.
-Unlike traditional A/B testing tools, Samplit uses **Adaptive Optimization** algorithms that automatically allocate more traffic to better-performing variations, maximizing your conversions while the test runs.
+Sampelit is an intelligent A/B testing platform that helps you optimize your website through data-driven experimentation.
+Unlike traditional A/B testing tools, Sampelit uses **Adaptive Optimization** algorithms that automatically allocate more traffic to better-performing variations, maximizing your conversions while the test runs.

 ### Key Benefits